knyy/d3cesium/README.md

 ==========================
-This application showcases the synergy between powerful open source visualization frameworks of <a href="http://www.d3js.org">D3</a> and <a href="http://cesium.agi.com">Cesium</a>, by recreating Hans Roslingís compelling visualization of the ìHealth and Wealth of Nationsî.
+This application showcases the synergy between powerful open source visualization frameworks of <a href="http://www.d3js.org">D3</a> and <a href="http://cesium.agi.com">Cesium</a>, by recreating Hans Rosling‚Äôs compelling visualization of the ‚ÄúHealth and Wealth of Nations‚Äù.
 This demo is largely the result of @abwood and
-@emackey ís entry for a one day hackathon hosted at Analytical Graphics, Inc in April of 2013.
+@emackey ‚Äôs entry for a one day hackathon hosted at Analytical Graphics, Inc in April of 2013.
 The goal of this hackathon attempt was to demostrate the simplicity of supplementing 3D geospatial visualizations with rich and interactive dynamic data plots.

 <p align="center">
 <img src="https://github.com/abwood/d3cesium/blob/master/screenshot.png?raw=true" width="75%" height="75%" style="display: block; margin-left: auto; margin-right: auto">
 </p>

-The app repurposed Mike Bostockís <a href="http://bost.ocks.org/mike/nations/">D3 recreation</a> of Hans Roslingsí
+The app repurposed Mike Bostock‚Äôs <a href="http://bost.ocks.org/mike/nations/">D3 recreation</a> of Hans Roslings‚Äô
-<a href="http://www.youtube.com/watch?v=jbkSRLYSojo">ìHealth and Wealth of Nationsî</a> as an interactive
+<a href="http://www.youtube.com/watch?v=jbkSRLYSojo">‚ÄúHealth and Wealth of Nations‚Äù</a> as an interactive
 overlay for a Cesium geospatial view.
 We were able to add new context to the data by geolocating each data point with its country of origin.